50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 Maybe not “mean” for Egyptian standards, but for this sensitive Canadian, I was “mean” in Egypt.

 You really can’t be friendly or put up with sh*t as a foreigner in Egypt.
 You have to be direct, confident, and “non-negotiable” in a way when you speak.
 Especially if you’re trying to buy something or trying to get out of an uncomfortable situation.

 If people approach you in public it’s best to ignore them and keep walking.
-Don’t engage because once you do there’s a good chance they’ll follow you, harass you, and God knows what else.
+Don’t engage because once you do there’s a good chance they’ll follow and potentially harass you.

 Soooo yeah.
-Be “mean” or at least meaner than you would be in any other country.
+Be “mean” or at least meaner than you would be in other countries.